github-pfeifer-syscon-de/genericImg/README.md

 It may save you time when switching enviroments to do a fresh clone, as some prefixes may be embedded into intermediate files.
-I tried to adapt the following readme to use the the ${MINGW...} enviroment, but if i missed one, replace "mingw-w64-x86_64" with ${MINGW_PACKAGE_PREFIX}.
+I tried to adapt the following readme to use the the ${MINGW...} environment, but if i missed one, replace "mingw-w64-x86_64" with ${MINGW_PACKAGE_PREFIX}.

 ## Any system